lasrado-b/home-lab/configs/pfSense-firewall-rules.md

 ## Notes
 - Rule is placed **above the default allow LAN rule** to ensure it takes precedence.
 - Logging is enabled for this rule to support auditing.
 Can be disabled to save log space if required.
+- Rules 1 and 2 were superseded by the Phase 2 subnet-wide block but are retained here to demonstrate firewall evolution and testing progression.